Photo Credit: Michel Curi

 And if you’re looking to buy, Jacksonville has plenty of suburbs.

-Currently, the median home value in Jacksonville is somewhere around $154,700, having increased 11% over the last year and projected to increase another 5% in the coming year.
+Currently, the median home value in Jacksonville is somewhere around $249,048, having increased a staggering 21% over the last year.

-Essentially, Jacksonville is very much a seller’s market right now, which means homes will be expensive.
+Essentially, Jacksonville is very much a seller’s market right now, which means home prices will be expensive, whether it’s a new home or not.

 The town of Atlantic Beach is a vibrant beachfront suburb with plenty to offer outdoor enthusiasts and fans of the arts.
 But, being near the ocean, homes here are definitely more expensive.

-Meanwhile, those looking for something more inland and with more moderately priced homes, the Town of Orange Park has plenty of community events to keep residents busy along with a great farmer’s market and a high population of young professionals.
+Meanwhile, for those looking for something more inland and with more moderately priced homes and good public schools, the Town of Orange Park has plenty of community events to keep residents busy along with a great farmer’s market and a high population of young professionals.

 And once you’ve found a place to live, it’s time to figure out how to get everything moved.